 My essays and articles have appeared in Oxford American, The Sun, The Writer, Writersdigest.com, Bark, Parade.com, Alaska Quarterly Review, Puerto del Sol, Fourth Genre, Third Coast, Hawaii Pacific Review, Willow Review, Gravy (the newsletter of the Southern Food Alliance), Chatter, Edge business journal, and numerous alternative health, arts, and entertainment newspapers.
 I have been a panelist and workshop presenter at Keystone College’s literary conference, The Gathering, and have spoken and read about recovery and issues of self-accceptance for the Eating Disorders Information Network, the Unitarian Universalist Church, Unity Church, The Jewish Cultural Center, the University of Tennessee, the Meacham Writers Workshop, and at various book clubs, writers groups , performance venues, and fundraisers.

 I have been a guest-blogger for eating disorder specialists Dr. Nina Savelle-Rocklin, Dr. Stacey Rosenfeld, and for WritersDigest.com.
 I received a literary arts grant through the Lyndhurst Foundation in 2008.
 From 1994-96 I was a bi-monthly guest essayist on Chattanooga’s local NPR station.
 I am the editor of the Greater Chattanooga Jewish Federation newspaper, The Shofar.
 My columns for the Chattanooga Times Free Press appear every third Sunday of the month.

 My memoir, The Body Tourist, was published by Little Feather Books November 1, 2014.
-It is available from Amazon.com, Littlefeatherbooks.com, locally in Chattanooga at Star Line Books, and at all online venues.
+It is available from Amazon.com, Littlefeatherbooks.com, locally in Chattanooga at Barnes and Noble and Star Line Books, and at all online venues.
 Want to read some reviews?
 Check out my NEWS page.